tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 deployed DNS-based solutions to this problem.
 However, the CDN often holds the authoritative certificate of the origin.
-There is simultaneously verification of a relationship between the origin and the CDN, through the certificate, the certificate can be verified) and a risk that the CDN can spoof the content from the origin.
+There is simultaneously verification of a relationship between the origin and the CDN, through the certificate, and a risk that the CDN can spoof the content from the origin.

 ## Related work